Guide for Undocumented Individuals Traveling in the U.S.

 Introduction

-Traveling in the U.S. can be a complicated and stressful process for anyone—even more so if you’re undocumented!
+Traveling in the U.S. can be a stressful process for anyone—even more so if you’re undocumented!
 But it doesn’t have to be complicated.
-If you’re thinking of traveling as an undocumented person (with or without DACA) and are curious about how to travel safely, read on.
+If you’re considering traveling as an undocumented person (with or without DACA) and are curious about how to travel safely, read on.
 Safe travels, undocu-travelers!

 Note: This document is not intended to serve as legal advice and is not a substitute for obtaining legal advice from a qualified attorney.